Artist Biographies – Sorted by Last Name – P – R

 When the first iteration of Hipgnosis split in 1982, Powell began work as a film maker, working both alone and with Thorgerson (and Hipgnosis alum Peter Christopherson) to write, produce and direct a series of film and music video projects.
 As Green Back Films, the trio produced music videos for Yes, David Gilmour, Robert Plant (and others) and produced three feature films, with Powell venturing off on his own in 1985, launching Aubrey Powell Productions and expanding the range of projects to include TV commercials along with more music videos and films.
 In 1989, Po was hired on as the creative director for Paul McCartney’s World Tour and was responsible for all set design, video production and direction of the documentary From Rio to Liverpool for the BBC and for co-directing (with Richard Lester) the film Get Back.

 In 1993, Sir Paul once again asked Po to stage direct his New World Tour and to direct two films – the documentary Movin’ On and the CableACE-winning concert film Live in the New World.
-The next year, Powell resurrected the Hipgnosis name when he launched Hipgnosis Ltd to produce and direct a broad range of live and recorded video/film/commercial projects, which he continues to do to this day.
+The next year, Powell resurrected the Hipgnosis name when he launched Hipgnosis Ltd to produce and direct a broad range of live and recorded video/film/commercial projects, examples of which include his designs for the 20th anniversary (2014) box set for Pink Floyd’s The Division Bell and the band’s final album, 2014’s The Endless River.
+Powell also was called on to edit the 2019 reissue of Pink Floyd’s 1989 concert film, Delicate Sound of Thunder.

 Books on the work of Powell and his Hipgnosis teammates include: